For vacancies across the Trust, including at Inkersall, see here.

 Inkersall Spencer Academy is a qualified TeachFirst school, accepting graduate trainees through the programme.
 From 2018, TeachFirst graduates will become a valued part of teaching provision in school, supported from the TeachFirst Chesterfield hub.

-As a Spencer Academies Trust school, Inkersall adopts national guidance on standards for teaching and support staff.
+As a Spencer Academies Trust academy, Inkersall Spencer adopts national guidance on standards for teaching and education support professionals.

 The Spencer Academies Trust aims to be an employer of choice within the East Midlands.
-We recognise that meeting our recruitment and retention targets depends on creating a leading support offer, which promotes staff wellbeing and allows colleagues to access opportunities including staff discount programmes.
+We recognise that meeting our recruitment and retention targets depends on creating a leading support offer, which promotes the value we place on employee wellbeing, support for mental health and managed workloads and allows colleagues to access opportunities including enhanced CPD, wellbeing support and an Employee Assistance Programme (Health Assured).

 The staff wellbeing package is open to all colleagues and includes:

-- Performance related pay and recognition of additional responsibilities
+- Automatic pay progression for colleagues in non-managerial posts, performance related pay and recognition of additional responsibilities for managers and senior leaders

-- Access to flu jabs and seasonal health support
+- Free flu jabs and seasonal health support

 Members of the Local Governing Body